 Guest Speakers and Career Fair Representatives

 People who serve as guest speakers and career fair representatives are enthusiastic about working with college students and, in fact, they often volunteer for these assignments.
-Attending career fairs and going to hear guest speakers give you unparalleled networking opportunities.
-The purpose of these events is to provide you with career information, and, moreover, many of these representatives are alumni of your university.
+Attending career fairs and going to hear guest speakers gives you unparalleled networking opportunities.
+The purpose of these events is to provide you with career information, and don't forget, many of these representatives are alumni of your university.

 Members of Professional Associations

 Some students will join the American Marketing Association or the Institute for Electrical and Electronic Engineering because it looks good on their resume.
 Wrong!
-The real reason why you should join is that you meet other students with interests similar to yours who can clue you in on hiring trends and career options.
+The real reason why you should join is to meet other people with professionalinterests similar to yours who can share information on hiring trends and career options.
 Importantly, too, many professional associations host guest speakers who speak about their organizations and their career opportunities.